yktoo/yktoo.com/content/blog/0085/index.en.md

 I reckon the Opera one of the most beautiful buildings in Vienna:
 ![](img:2.bp.blogspot.com/-3auBRPH5NZY/TaauY-BSLJI/AAAAAAAAItc/hQi_eslS794/s1600/dsc01487.picasaweb.jpg:a)"

 There's always a simple solution to architectural challenges.
-Two identical buildings on Maria-Theresien-Platz are //Naturhistorisches Museum// and //Kunsthistorisches Museum//, which first opened their doors to the public in 1889.
+Two identical buildings on Maria-Theresien-Platz are {{< fl "Naturhistorisches Museum" >}} and {{< fl "Kunsthistorisches Museum" >}}, which first opened their doors to the public in 1889.
 Try to find a difference, here's the [Naturhistorisches Museum](http://www.nhm-wien.ac.at/):
 ![](img:2.bp.blogspot.com/-9pnsnfL1Kto/TaatJT4vouI/AAAAAAAAItc/tjr2qRq5cB0/s1600/dsc01490.picasaweb.jpg:a)"

 And here's [Kunsthistorisches Museum](http://www.khm.at/):
 ![](img:1.bp.blogspot.com/-2UI_SjpNjrI/TaatCWrv2kI/AAAAAAAAItc/Hp8R72HCucs/s1600/dsc01491.picasaweb.jpg:a)"

 There's a known place with a high concentration of museums.
-The area is called //Museumsquartier//; //Volkstheater// is also nearby:
+The area is called {{< fl "Museumsquartier" >}}; {{< fl "Volkstheater" >}} is also nearby:
 ![](img:3.bp.blogspot.com/-fGZEHKyTlDU/TaatpkDnv0I/AAAAAAAAItc/L0CFnc8MQvU/s1600/dsc01494.picasaweb.jpg:a)"

 A little known great curiosity of the city is the Vienna's smallest house (Breite Gasse 20; built in 1872).
 It's tiny even for Amsterdam's standards: being only a couple of meters wide it forces its residents to be fit: